noelimmi/fsf_2019_screening_task1/ReadMe.md

 pillow 5.4.1 for working with image uploaded on server, django-crispy-forms = 1.7.2 for adding Bootstrap on Django Forms.

+## Features

+Users can register and login.
+Create Personal Task or can create a Team.
+User can add other members in System as team-members.
+User can assign task to his team members.
+Team members can comment on those tasks.
+Only Teammembers Can View Team Task and Comment on it.

 ## Added features

 A basic Profile is set up when user sign up, also user can update his profile.<br/>